AUGSBURG HEALTH INSURANCE REQUIREMENTS

 ACA / Obamacare

-MNsure – New Health insurance exchange that provides a one-stop health insurance marketplace where Minnesotans can find and compare plans and choose the coverage that fits their needs.
+MNsure – Health insurance exchange that provides a one-stop health insurance marketplace where Minnesotans can find and compare plans and choose the coverage that fits their needs.
 Based on your income, MNSure will also let you know if you qualify for free or low cost insurance through the state or federal insurance programs (Medical Assistance or Minnesota Care).1-855-366-7873

 mnformation Get a quick estimate online of your health insurance costs through government programs/MNSure